-**IMPORTANT UPDATE, March 2012: as a result of changes recently made to the rules governing RRSPs, it is possible to use this program only where the individual plan-holder holds less than 10% of the value of each class of shares in a co-operative.
-Investments in co-operatives and business corporations for an amount of 10% or more of shares were previously allowed, but have been declared "prohibited investments" in order to make it more challenging for individuals to engage in tax avoidance.
+IMPORTANT NOTE: As a result of changes made to the rules governing RRSPs in 2011, it is possible to use this program only where each individual plan-holder holds less than 10% of the value of each class of shares in a co-operative.
+Investments in co-operatives and business corporations for an amount of 10% or more of shares were previously allowed, but have been declared “prohibited investments” in order to make it more challenging for individuals to engage in tax avoidance.
 All of the information below should be read in light of the fact that this applies only where investors will each own less than 10% of each class of shares.
-See: www.cra-arc.gc.ca/tx/ndvdls/tpcs/rrsp-reer/glssry-eng.html#prohibited.**
+See: http://www.cra-arc.gc.ca/tx/ndvdls/tpcs/rrsp-reer/glssry-eng.html#prohibited

-The use of the RRSP Program can assist the capitalization of your worker co-op.
-For more information review the questions and answers below.
+The use of the RRSP Program can assist the capitalization of your co-op.
+For more information, review the questions and answers below.